astrada/bs-css-core/README.md

 Statically typed DSL for writing CSS in ReasonML.

-This is a fork of [bs-css](https://github.com/SentiaAnalytics/bs-css) that extracts the Css module, so that it can be used by variuos CSS-in-JS bindings.
+This is a fork of [bs-css](https://github.com/SentiaAnalytics/bs-css) that extracts the Css module, so that it can be used by various CSS-in-JS bindings.
+See [bs-react-fela-examples](https://github.com/astrada/bs-react-fela-examples) and [bs-styletron-react-examples](https://github.com/astrada/bs-styletron-react-examples) for practical examples of usage.

 ## Installation